rustwasm/wasm-bindgen/guide/src/design/exporting-rust-struct.md

 The purpose for this type, if you're interested though, is to uphold Rust's guarantees about aliasing in a world where aliasing is rampant (JS).
-Specifically the `&Foo` type means that there can be as much alaising as you'd like, but crucially `&mut Foo` means that it is the sole pointer to the data (no other `&Foo` to the same instance exists).
+Specifically the `&Foo` type means that there can be as much aliasing as you'd like, but crucially `&mut Foo` means that it is the sole pointer to the data (no other `&Foo` to the same instance exists).
 The [`RefCell`] type in libstd is a way of dynamically enforcing this at runtime (as opposed to compile time